Markets

 Table of Contents

-This guide on the 21 weakest African currencies, updated as of 1 December 2025, highlights the key factors behind their decline and examines the broader economic impact across the continent.
+This guide on the 21 weakest African currencies, highlights the key factors behind their decline and examines the broader economic impact across the continent.

 African currencies such as the Guinean Franc and Zimbabwe Gold (ZWG) suffer from high inflation, volatility, and economic instability.